 The MSA project is a four-year requirement for all undergraduate medical students.
 The project culminates in a capstone presentation in Phase IV prior to graduation.
 The goal of the MSA curriculum is to foster self-directed, life-long learning over the course of the medical student career.
 The MSA requires students to identify and work with a mentor to complete their projects, which also prepares them for working with mentors in their careers and serving as mentors to others in the medical profession.

-- Demonstrate progress through the Phases and display independence and collaboration.
+- Progress through the Phases and display independence and collaboration

-- Demonstrate ability to formulate a specific problem statement, question, hypothesis or aim.
+- Ability to formulate a specific problem statement, question, hypothesis or aim

-- Demonstrate ability to work effectively with a mentor.
+- Willingness to work effectively with a mentor.

-- Demonstrate ability to critically review and analyze literature on an important scholarly topic.
+- Ability to critically review and analyze literature on an important scholarly topic.

-- Demonstrate ability to prepare a scholarly project with appropriate methods and develop a plan to complete the project.
+- Preparation of a scholarly project with appropriate methods and develop a plan to complete the project,

-- Demonstrate ability to synthesize and present results of a scholarly project.
+- Ability to synthesize and present results of a scholarly project.

-Assessment: Grading will be pass/fail, assessed at the end of each semester based on the student meeting the expectations and requirements for that particular phase of the curriculum.
-The final grade in Phase IV will be determined by the Director, Mentor, Associate Director and a team of faculty evaluators.
+Grading will be pass/fail, assessed at the end of each semester based on the student meeting the expectations and requirements for that particular phase of the curriculum.
+The final grade in Phase IV will be determined by the director, mentor, associate director and a team of faculty evaluators.